Agency SOPs That Actually Get Used (Not Filed)

 Week 1-2: Document As You Work

-For two weeks, every time you do a recurring task, write down your steps immediately afterward.
+For 2 weeks, every time you do a recurring task, write down your steps immediately afterward.
+10 minutes per task, max.
 Don’t try to make them perfect.
 Just capture what you did.

-You’ll end up with rough drafts of 10-20 processes, which reveals what you actually do repeatedly.
+You’ll end up with rough drafts of 10-20 processes.
+That list alone is valuable — it reveals what you actually do repeatedly vs. what you think you do.

 Week 3: Prioritize and Polish

 Review your rough drafts.
 Which processes cause the most problems when done inconsistently?
 Which do you delegate (or want to delegate)?
-Those become polished SOPs first.
+Pick the top 5.
+Polish those first.

 - Add clear triggers